Donkey Ride in Santorini

 The wife shakes her head and looks down at us.
 “You should get your money back,” she says.

 I told her at this point I didn’t care about the money.
-I just wanted to get on a donkey for some portion of this journey to the top!
+I just wanted to get to the top of the caldera without being trampled!
 “I don’t get why he won’t let you go up, though,” I say as I press closer to the wall and grab Tom’s arm as a new herd of donkeys come running down the path as well as a few running up the path – with people on their back of course.
 Literally, no one else is walking this path besides us.

 The wife shakes her head again in response to my comment.
 “I have no idea,” she says.
 “Everyone else seems to be heading up on donkeys no problem.”